Learn

 Then why do we hear so much about net zero?

-In 1990, the UN and the world agreed to “stabilize” greenhouse gases (GHG).
-Today we call that “net-zero emissions.”
-That means 1) transitioning to clean energy—mostly solar, wind, and batteries—as far as we can, and 2) then balancing remaining fossil-fuel emissions by removing an equivalent amount of atmospheric CO2 (hence the “net” in net zero.)
+In 1990, the UN and global leaders agreed to “stabilize” greenhouse gases (GHG), a goal we now call “net-zero emissions.”
+This means two things: 1) transitioning to clean energy—primarily solar, wind, and batteries—as much as possible, and 2) balancing any remaining fossil fuel emissions by removing an equivalent amount of CO2 from the atmosphere (hence the “net” in net zero).

 In 1990, CO2 levels were still arguably safe for humanity, so if we had stabilized them then, we’d likely be fine now.